gh-BumsooKim/APM-Connection-Website-to-DataBase-Tutorial-Windows-10/README.md

 To install XAMPP, open url https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/7.2.9/.
 You should check XAMPP Version is 'xampp-win32-7.2.9-0-VC15-installer.exe'.
 (I do not check other XAMPP version is completely works.)

 ### 2. Run Apach Service
-Open CMD with admin rights, and Run the following commands in terminal.
+Open CMD with admin privileges, and Run the following commands in terminal.
 ```
 CD %PROGRAMDATA%
 CD MySQL